adnane-errazine/Template_generator/README.md

 Cpp class and html code template generator

-Download "Code Generator directory" to use the application ( just run Code Generator.exe )
+Download "Code Generator directory" to use the application ( run Code Generator.exe )